 - Recognize and reward your achievements.

-- For example, if you reach your exercise goal, reward yourself by purchasing new exercise clothing or a new book.
+- For example, if you reach your exercise goal, reward yourself by buying new exercise clothing or a new book.

 - Stay safe and avoid injuries.
-Choose activities that are appropriate for your fitness level and use the right safety gear and sports equipment.
+Choose activities that are appropriate for your fitness level.
+Be sure to also use the right safety gear and sports equipment.

 - Walk around your neighborhood after dinner.
 If the weather is bad, you can walk around in a mall.

 - Ride your bike.
 If it’s cold out, you can get a bike trainer.
-This tool converts your regular bike into a stationary bike that you can use indoors.
+This tool can turn your regular bike into a stationary bike that you can use indoors.

-- Mow the grass or rake the leaves instead of using a blower.
+- Mow the grass or rake the leaves instead of using a leaf blower.

 - Scrub your bathroom.